 Difficulties of verification and thus also of regulatory creditability are reduced if the renewable input energy for the generation of the renewable output energy that is to be certified is procured via a direct line ("on site") from a homogeneous energy generation plant at the same location or in the vicinity, rather than via a heterogeneous transport system.
-If the RE certificates are then issued just before the "final use" of the output product, they need not be passed on across multiple certificate systems, which greatly simplifies the verification process.
-This applies, for example, to solar electricity that is transported by a direct line to an electrolyser that produces hydrogen from it.
-In this case, only one form of verification is required for the renewable hydrogen (GO or mass balancing, depending on the purpose) - to verify the RE attribute of the electricity obtained via direct line, a plant audit would suffice, for example.
-The sum of the s
+If proof of renewable energy characteristics is then issued just before the "final use"8 of the output product, it need not be passed on across multiple verification systems, which greatly simplifies the verification process.9 This applies, for example, to solar electricity that is transported by a direct line to an electrolyser that produces hydrogen from it.
+In this case, only one form of verification is required for the renewable hydrogen (GOs or mass balancing, depending on the purpose).
+To verify the RE attribute of the electricity obtained via direct line, a plant audit would suffice, for example.10